 What is GDPR?

 GDPR is designed to protect the individual rights of citizens in the European Union, providing a high level of transparency on how entities collect, store, and utilize personal information.
 It also puts control and ownership of that data back into the hands of the person.
+If you would like to learn more, you can get expert information here.
 There are four key individual rights that GDPR ensures:

 Right to easy access of personal data.
 Organizations must provide individuals with easy-to-access information on what data they have, and how that data is collected and processed.